hauntsaninja/pyp/README.md

 ```

 #### pyp can be magical, but it doesn't have to be mysterious!
-Use `--explain` or `--script` to get a script equivalent to what pyp will run.
-This can also be a
+Use `--explain` or `--script` and pyp will output a script equivalent to what it would run.
+This can also serve as a
 useful starting point for more complex scripts.
 ```sh
 pyp --explain -b 'd = defaultdict(list)' 'user, pid, *_ = x.split()' 'd[user].append(pid)' -a 'del d["root"]' -a 'd'